FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 Therefore, this document remains quite vague on load selection and other optimization details, and configuration attributes related to them.
-Assuming users prefer libraries that achieve short overall search time, the definition of the relevant lower bound should be strict enough to ensure result repeatability and comparability between different implementations, while not restricting future implementations much.
+Assuming users prefer libraries that achieve short overall search time, the definition of the Relevant Lower Bound should be strict enough to ensure result repeatability and comparability between different implementations, while not restricting future implementations much.